esscott1/pyprflow/ReadMe.md

 API/transaction/{transactionId} - returns a specific transacation
 API/transaction/example  - returns an example transaction to get you started.

-API/workflows/example  - return an example workflow to get you started
-API/workflows - returns all workflows managed by the application
-API/workflows/{workflowId}  - return the specific workflow.
-**API/workflows/{workflowId}/nodes  - return all the nodes in a specific workflow.

-**API/workflows/{workflowId}/nodes/{nodeId}  - return all the nodes in a specific workflow.
-**API/workflows/{workflowId}/paths  -- returns all the paths in a specific workflow
-**API/workflows/{workflowId}/paths/{pathId}  -- returns a specific paths in a specific workflow

 API/trackables/example  - return an example of a trackable to get you started.
 **API/trackables/{workflowId}/paths/{pathId}/trackables  - returns all the trackables that went through that path